Blackpool Borough: Blackpool Borough

 Rugby League Hall of Fame member Brian Bevan played for Blackpool Borough between 1962 and 1964 having retired from playing for Warrington.
 In Bevan's first year Blackpool finished fourth in the Second Division.
-Fellow winger and Hall of Fame member Billy Boston also ended his career at Blackpool between 1969–71.
+Fellow winger and Hall of Fame member Billy Boston also ended his career at Blackpool between 1969 and 1971.
 Former Australian Representative Tim Pickup began his professional career with Blackpool, on loan from St. Helens.
 He was player of the year at Fullback for both the 1970 & 71 seasons.
-Pickup returned home and played for Australia as Five-eighth/Stand-off from 1972-75, returning to England as part of the 1973 Kangaroo Tour and was a member of Australia's victorious 1975 World Cup Squad.
+Pickup returned home and played for Australia as Five-eighth/Stand-off from 1972 to 1975, returning to England as part of the 1973 Kangaroo Tour and was a member of Australia's victorious 1975 World Cup Squad.

 In 1978–79, Blackpool, coached by Albert Fearnley, won promotion to the First Division for the only time by finishing fourth in the Second Division.
 However the next season, they finished bottom and were relegated back to the Second Division.

 In April 1982, Borough were put into liquidation less than nine months after being taken over by a Cardiff businessman.
 A new company, Savoy Sports and Leisure Ltd, then bought the club and a new Blackpool Borough RLFC was formed on 4 August 1982 and accepted into the Rugby League for the new season.
 The club was ordered to carry out safety measures on the ground by Lancashire County Council by 1 February 1987 or quit the ground.
 Blackpool failed to get a safety grant aid of £65,000 from Blackpool Borough Council and were forced to leave.
 The final game at Borough Park being on 4 January 1987 when a crowd of 386 saw the club lose 8–5 to Whitehaven.
 Their final six home games were played at Bloomfield Road.